buluquella/realtime-piesocket-ws-chat/README.md

 A simple and efficient realtime chat application built using PieSocket, WebSockets, PHP, MySQL, and JavaScript.
 Users can create chat rooms, join existing rooms, and chat with other users in real-time.

+> :information_source: You are welcome to use my database for testing purposes.
+However, for your own projects, it's recommended to set up your own database.

 ## 🌟 Features

 - 🚪 User registration and login system